gourav-jamdhade/Owl-Read/README.md

 This is a audiobook listener app built using Kotlin, Jetpack Compose, MVVM Architecture Retrofit, Paging, Glide, Shared Preferences, and more.

 The app fetches audiobook from an API and uses pagination to list them.
 By clicking on any audiobook, the app will fetch their chapters information including the book's cover image, duration.
 By clicking on any chapter user will see a player screen where user can listen to the selected chapter.
-The app also supports background playback where the user can use the notification for controlling the playback.
+The app also supports background playback.
 All of these actions are performed using network requests.

 ## Features
 * Pagination for audiobook listing.
 * View every chapter by clicking on the audiobook.
 * Creates cache to save time for chapter listing.
 * Supports background play with Audio Focus.
-* Notification controls for playback and other functionalities.

 ### The player screen consist the following features
 * The user can play pause the audiobook